RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 Target data type (hash): string representing microsecond epoch time.

-Example: PostgreSQL date values (example: `2021-01-29`) are converted by Debezium to integer values representing the days since the epoch.
-These values are converted to milliseconds since the epoch and then stored as strings (`1611878400000`).
+Example: PostgreSQL date values (`2021-01-29`) are converted by Debezium to integer values representing the days [since the Epoch](https://en.wikipedia.org/wiki/Unix_time).
+These values are converted to milliseconds since the Epoch and then stored as strings (`1611878400000`).

 ### integer

 Target data type (hash): string

-Example:  `2147483640` is stored as '"2147483640"'
+Example:  `2147483640` is stored as `"2147483640"`

 ### interval